 Ageing of textiles is a term used to describe the deterioration of textile or other materials caused by gradual oxidation during storage and/or exposure to light.

 Bull Denim is a 3×1 twill weave piece dyed fabric, made from coarse yarns.

-Dips is used to describe fabric or yarn when they in dye.
+Dips are used to describe fabric or yarn when in the dye.
 Indigo yarns dipped in an indigo bath usually 6 times but up to 16 times.

-Fading is a subjective term used to describe the lightening of the colour of a jeans fading (pigmented) following exposure to the effects of washing, wearing, light, heat, time, temperature, chemicals, etc. Read more..
+Fading (textile) is a subjective term used to describe the lightening of the colour of a jeans fading (pigmented) following exposure to the effects of washing, wearing, light, heat, time, temperature and chemicals.

 Green cast denim is when a yellow-green sulphuric is used in the indigo dye.